jaewoosong/pocketnn/README.md

 make
 ```

-The `libcurl` library is required.
-If it is not on your system, install by following commands:
+The `libcurl` library is required in order to download datasets from the internet.
+Please note that `libcurl` is just for downloading files from the internet, not related to PocketNN algorithm at all.
+If `libcurl` is not on your system, you can install it by the following commands:

 ```
 # Ubuntu